 - Evaluate if the cloud vendor employs the necessary protective measures.
 For example, AES encryption, TLS handshakes, and anti-malware software.

-Privacy-conscious organizations use these cloud storage solutions, which have proved to be reliably secure.
+Privacy-conscious organizations use these cloud storage solutions, which have proved reliably secure.

-With 15GB of free storage, Google Drive is the most popular cloud storage amongst consumers.
+With 15GB of free storage, Google Drive is consumers’ most popular cloud storage.
 If you need to get more space Google Drive has different storage tiers, and the smallest one is 100GB of storage just for $2 per month or $20 annually.
 You can store, share, and sync documents, audio, video, and various file types across different devices.
 Google Drive encrypts your data before it leaves your devices and ensures total protection on the cloud.

 Microsoft OneDrive provides a seamless Office experience and cloud-sharing for personal and business workstations.
 It allows you to share Word docs, Excel sheets, and other documents on the cloud with co-workers.
 While Microsoft OneDrive offers end-to-end encryption, the software giant maintains possession of the encryption key, which means your data is not 100% private.